ydydsnyd/mono/doc/docs/how-it-works.md

 :::note

 The [replicache-todo](/examples/todo) starter app contains a generic push endpoint that automatically implements mutators by reusing the JavaScript mutator code from the the client.
-This shared mutator pattern is very common in Replicache apps and is convenient because it means that frontend devs can add most functionality to apps without touching the server at all.
+This shared mutator pattern is very common in Replicache apps and is convenient because it means that developers can add most functionality to apps without touching the server code at all.

 :::